Shakira as a cultural icon: Background

 Much of her multiculturalism was noted by the media since her second album where she included her Lebanese culture in songs like "Ojos Así" and Mexican culture in the song "Ciega, Sordomuda", later on the album "Laundry Service" Shakira would jump to worldwide fame with "Whenever Wherever", NPR highlights her breakthrough in the US market with "Whenever, Wherever", arguing that Shakira positioned herself in a transnational search, incorporating instruments such as the zampoña and the charango, pointing out a new type of success in the popularity charts.
 The newspaper Los Angeles Times points out that Shakira demonstrates what genuinely multicultural stardom looks like, proudly displaying her roots through lyrics in Spanish and choreographies based on the belly dance she learned in her childhood.
 Vinyl Me, Please notes that Shakira has shaken up the music industry with her authenticity, fusing influences from her Colombian and Lebanese heritage in her music and live performances.
 After her performance in Super Bowl 2020 Colombian media highlighted that her Super Bowl performance displayed remarkable versatility, incorporating Latin rock, pop, Arabic belly dancing, mapalé, salsa, and champeta, reflecting the cultural diversity of Colombia's Caribbean region by incorporating masks typical of Colombian culture.

-Analisis and academic Studies
+Analysis and academic studies

 Shakira during her flamenco segment on "Sale el Sol World Tour", she is acclaimed for incorporating many cultures into her performances.